That-Cool-Coder/is-it-rick/README.md

 ## Deployment

 These instructions are only for Linux servers with Apache2 (aka httpd) - making this cross-platform is too hard.
 Not all Linux systems are the same - public directory locations, filenames and program names are often different.
-This guide is written for Ubuntu; Arch users might have to adapt it.
+This guide is written for Ubuntu; Arch users might have to adapt.

 Prerequisites:
 - Python >= 3.7